ChungNYCU/image-process-api/README.md

 ## 2. Resources

-The API is RESTful and arranged around resources.
+The API is RPC API.
 All requests must be made using `https`.

 ### 2.1.
 Process image